 The Department for Communities (DfC) is part of the Northern Ireland Executive.
 This section of the DfC’s site includes case law of the Social Security Commissioners and Child Support Commissioners for Northern Ireland 1960 onwards, via the NIDOC case law digest maintained by the DfC’s Decision Making Services.
 There are also electronic versions of Northern Ireland’s “Blue Volumes” and “Orange Volume”, containing collections of current social security and child support legislation, and sections devoted to housing law and social law.

-This is the web site of the European Commission’s Directorate General for Employment, Social Affairs and Inclusion, which is concerned with employment and social policy within the EU, including anti-discrimination measures.
-The “Publications and documents” section includes links to legislation, and a database of reports, consultation documents, and other documents 1990 onwards.
+This is the website of the European Commission’s Directorate General for Employment, Social Affairs and Inclusion, which is concerned with employment and social policy within the EU, including anti-discrimination measures.
+The “Publications and documents” section includes links to legislation, and a “Document database” of policy documents and reports, 2005 onwards.

 The Independent Case Examiner was established in 1997 and investigates complaints about certain government organisations that deal with benefits and financial support, including the Child Support Agency, the Northern Ireland Social Security Agency, Jobcentre Plus, the Disability and Carers Service, the Financial Assistance Scheme, Debt Management, and Child Maintenance and Enforcement Division (Northern Ireland).
 This section of the GOV.UK web site provides information on the Independent Case Examiner’s responsibilities, activities and publications.
 Archived annual reports are available back to 2000/2001.